-We made the first frame as the main layer, around which we will now reveal our entire composition.
-Make sure it's at the very bottom of the layers panel and locked as a background layer.
-This will also help to avoid accidentally correcting it.
+We made the first frame as the primary layer, around which we will now reveal our entire composition.
+Make sure it's at the bottom of the Layers panel and locked as a background layer; this will also help avoid accidentally correcting it.
 And we are not going to touch it.

 The one who imprinted himself in his descendants is immortal.Carlo Goldoni

-What plots can you think of for this technique?
-Yes, any: create a family portrait with the exchange of bodies and heads; take pictures of people flying like birds; have dinner with yourself; record the stages of a person's movement from point A to point B (by the way, here you don't need to suffer for a long time at the stage of photographing, it is enough to have a high-speed camera), and so on and so forth.
+What plots can you think of for this composite portrait photography technique?
+Yes, any: create a family portrait with the exchange of bodies and heads; take pictures of people flying like birds; have dinner with yourself; record the stages of a person's movement from point A to point B (by the way, here you don't need to suffer for a long time at the stage of photographing, it is enough to have a high-speed camera), and so on.
 Your possibilities are endless.

-Good Luck for your composite portrait photography.
-If you like this article please share it on social media and subscribe my blog to stay updated about such photography tips and methods.
+Good Luck and best wishes for your composite portrait photography!
+If you like this article, please share it on social media and subscribe to my blog to stay updated about such photography tips and methods.